Cxemcast 038 – Nikolajev

 You're one of the founders of Lekker club in Tallinn.
-How did you decide to open it?
-Have you faced any difficulties?
+Why did you decide to open it?
+Did you face any difficulties?

 So there are no other clubs in Tallinn except for Lekker?

-There was a bar called Protest, which was the main place for everybody to go, the legendary bar...
+There used to be Protest bar, the main place for everybody to go, a legendary bar...
 I used to work there when I was 16, and started DJing there.
 However, Protest has been shut down recently and the construction of yet another skyscraper is planned in its place.
 There are several parties in Tallinn that move from place to place.
-For example, Mutant Disco organized by Raul Saaremets has existed for the past eighteen years.
+For example, Mutant Disco, which is organized by Raul Saaremets and has existed for the past eighteen years.

-I would say that we have pretty good relations.
-We are not limited in time, the parties continue till all the people are gone.
-It is funny though, that Lekker is situated near the central square of the city, and the city council is located just above.
-Actually, it's not the best place for a club because of increased attention to us.
+We have pretty good relations.
+We are not limited in time, so the parties continue till all the people are gone.
+It is funny, though, that Lekker is situated near the central square of the city, and the city council is located just above the club.
+Actually, that’s not the best place for a club because it is in the spotlight.

-I’ve heard about the existing segregation between Estonian and Russian populations.
-Does it reflect in the night life?
+I’ve heard about the segregation between Estonian and Russian people.
 Is it true that there are parties only for Russians or, vice versa, only for Estonians?

-Unfortunately, it is true, we hardly intersect.
-Of course, I have a few friends among the Russians, but it can’t be taken into account.
-It even was the main reason why I started a series of parties called "Dima".
-I wanted to attract Russian-speaking youth that likes the same music as we do, but stays at home.
+Unfortunately, it is true.
+Russians and Estonians hardly intersect.
+Of course, I have a few friends among the former, but it’s an exception that proves the rule.
+It was the main reason why I’ve started a series of parties called Dima: I wanted to attract Russian-speaking youth that likes the same music we like, but stays at home.
 So far, there is not much to boast about, but I don’t lose hope to see Estonians and Russians together on the dance floor.

-Raul Saaremets, better known as Ajukaja, as well as Hüpnosaurus, is our kind of 'mentor'.
-He has been writing music for over thirty years and is not going to stop.
-In the past there were several bands that produced house, but they are out of business since a while now.
-Although, some hip-hop and house producers of the 90’s play DJ sets from time to time.
+Raul Saaremets, better known as Ajukaja, as well as Hüpnosaurus, is our kind of mentor.
+He has been writing music for over thirty years, and is not going to stop.
+There used to be several bands that produced house, but they are long ago out of business.
+Although, some hip-hop and house producers from the ’90s still play DJ sets from time to time.

-First of all, I would highlight Kadajane and Bakey USTL, Endamisi Salamisi, Kask and Neuronphase.
+I would highlight Kadajane, Bakey USTL, Endamisi Salamisi, Kask, and Neuronphase.

 How many Estonian record labels are there?

-Merely a few.
+Just a few.
 For example, there is Frotee Records that produces good music, mostly re-releasing unknown local music.
-The rest are old school labels run by producers, who release their own material.
+The rest are old school labels run by producers who release their own material.

-Your record called Nikolajev EP was released a few weeks ago.
+Your record Nikolajev EP was released a few weeks ago.
 Is it your first release?

 How did you get into electronic music?

-It happened when I came to Mutant Disco party for the first time at the age of 15.
-Then I started to collect money for a synthesizer, and that’s how it took off.
+It happened when I came to Mutant Disco party for the first time; I was 15 years old.
+Then I started to collect money to buy a synthesizer, and that’s how it took off.

 Are you a fan of analog?

-After my weak computer crashed, I started to make music using analog instruments, recording tracks on tape etc.
+After my old computer died, I started making music using analog instruments, recording tracks on tape etc.

-I really like what Korg produces now, especially MS-20 Mini and EX 800.
-I’m waiting for a Minilogue parcel at the moment.
-I also use Octatrack, Waldorf Streifett, Microkorg, TB-3, Electribe ESX: I recorded my first EP with these instruments.
+I really like what Korg makes now, especially MS-20 Mini and EX-800.
+I’m waiting for a Minilogue package at the moment.
+Also use Octatrack, Waldorf Streichfett, Microkorg, TB-3, Electribe ESX.
+These instruments are what I recorded my first EP with.